renepacchaux/huntington-bank-pavilion/README.md

 ## The project

 The initial role I took was user flow creator.
-Out of the many perks of outdoor concerts, (even if you like the rain), our team prepared by addressing some of the most significant risks that bear on a ruined concert experience.
+Out of the many perks of attending an outdoor concert, (even if you like the rain), we start by addressing some of the most significant risks that may come to bear on a ruined concert experience.
 We make our main tool for the concert goer the mobile app, so that we can together navigate some of the issues that can make or break the concert experience.

 The UX team got to work.
 We wade through organic search.
 A templatized ticketing website as ticket booth, we started to think about what the user would need.